2sic/2sxc-content-app/readme.md

 Each DNN portal using [2sxc][2sxc] has a section called **Content** which contains the main content-types and main templates.
 This could be initialized manually, but in most cases it's more efficient to install a set of best-practice content-types and templates.
 To ensure this stuff looks good, these content-types and templates should be optimized to the CSS-framework in use.

-This package **Content-Bootstrap3** is the default configuration package which 2sxc offers for Bootstrap installations.

 ## Quick-Start

 1. Almost everything you want to know is in the [wiki](https://github.com/2sic/2sxc-content-app/wiki)